oscal-compass/compliance-to-policy-go/README.md

 7. C2P produces Compliance Assessment Results, for example OSCAL Assessment Results that represents the assessment results of each control

 ### C2P Goals
-Provide seamless integration with compliance frameworks and existing policy engines, and enable to use heterogeneous policy engines in compliance check operation
+Provide seamless integration with compliance frameworks and existing policy engines, and enables use of heterogeneous policy engines in compliance check operation
 - Flexibility in choice of policy engines and compliance frameworks
     - Provide plugins to cover various policy engines including proprietary/open source policy validation/enforcement engines, or in-house policy validation/enforcement program
     - Cover various compliance frameworks not only OSCAL but also other GRC frameworks and Cloud Security Posture Management services